Barnabe History, Family Crest & Coats of Arms

 Barnby in the North Riding of Yorkshire was an ancient family seat.
 "The township anciently belonged to a family of the same name; mention occurring of Robert de Barneby, who held the lands under Peter de Mauley, lord of Mulgrave."

-Important Dates for the Barnabe family
+Early History of the Barnabe family

 This web page shows only a small excerpt of our Barnabe research.
 Another 64 words (5 lines of text) covering the years 1000 and 1550 are included under the topic Early Barnabe History in all our PDF Extended History products and printed products wherever possible.